 However, for decades, victims had no legal rights since the illnesses were considered to be related to military service.

-Thankfully, that is likely to change very soon thanks to the Camp Lejeune Justice Act of 2022.
-This act will allow many who got sick from Camp Lejeune water contamination to pursue justice and financial aid.
+Thankfully, this has finally changed thanks to the Camp Lejeune Justice Act of 2022.
+Many who got sick from Camp Lejeune water contamination can now pursue justice and financial aid.

 The Camp Lejeune Justice Act of 2022

 The Camp Lejeune Justice Act resulted from the tireless pushback from veterans, loved ones, and advocates.
-When passed into law, people who lived or worked at Camp Lejeune for at least 30 days between 1953 and 1987 will finally have legal rights.
+Now that it has passed into law, people who lived or worked at Camp Lejeune for at least 30 days between 1953 and 1987 finally have legal rights.

-Many older U.S. veterans and family members that drank contaminated water at Camp Lejeune are now of retirement age and could be living in nursing homes.
+Many older U.S. veterans and family members that drank or bathed in contaminated water at Camp Lejeune are now of retirement age and could be living in nursing homes.
+If you or a loved one is ill and served at Camp Lejeune, learn how to file a claim right now.

 What Does the Camp Lejeune Justice Act Mean for Victims?

-VA benefits have been the only support ever offered to Camp Lejeune water contamination victims.
+The only support ever offered to Camp Lejeune water contamination victims has been through VA benefits.
 Many of these VA claims were denied or delayed, leaving people with little to no relief as they battled life-threatening illnesses or watched loved ones die.

-The Camp Lejeune Justice Act will allow victims of this disaster and survivors to finally get the money they deserve.
-Victims and families can take comfort in knowing their voices will be heard and have legal recourse.
+The Camp Lejeune Justice Act allows victims of this disaster and survivors to finally get the money they deserve.
+Victims and families can take comfort in knowing their voices are finally heard since they now have legal recourse.

 How the Camp Lejeune Justice Act Helps Victims

-The Camp Lejeune Justice Act could be critical for Marine Corps veterans now in nursing homes, assisted living facilities, or skilled nursing facilities.
+The Camp Lejeune Justice Act is critical for Marine Corps veterans now in nursing homes, assisted living facilities, or skilled nursing facilities.

 Sadly, many of our nation’s bravest have ended up in State Veterans Homes that do not meet basic quality standards.